DolphDev/siren/README.md

     import siren

-(NWS is the development name of this module)

 # Siren Object

 This module includes the object `siren.Siren()`.
-This object wraps around the entire module for easy and more consistent use.
+This object wraps around the entire package for easy and more consistent use.

 To the create the object

     alert = siren.Siren()

-This also accepts keyword arguments for more advanced usage. a
+This also accepts keyword arguments for more advanced usage.

 * `state` - Default is `"us"` (Which is the entire country, including teritories).
 Accepts either state abbreviations or county/zone code.
 * `loc` - Default is `False`.
 Must be `True` if `state` is a country/zone code.
 Dont include it or leave `False` if your using a state abbreviation.
 * `auto_load` - Default is `False`.
 If set to `True` the object will request the data on its creation.
-Note - You cannot currently check if the request worked if you set this to true.
+Note - You cannot check if the request was successful if done.
 * `limit` - Default is `None`.
 Sets a universal limit for the object.
 It will be used if you call a method without specifying a limit.